 - All allegations should be reported to the Headteacher immediately unless the allegation is about the Headteacher in which case it should be reported to the Chair of Governors or the Deputy Chair in the Chair's absence.
-In the event that the Headteacher is unavailable, Ms Domini Leong or Mr Chris Reed (Deputy Headteachers) should be approached. - Make a signed and dated written record of the concerns or observations and pass the information received to the Headteacher; - Maintain confidentiality for all concerned and guard against publicity.
+In the event that the Headteacher is unavailable, Domini Leong (Deputy Head Teacher and Designated Safeguarding Lead) should be approached. - Allegations should also be recorded on CPOMS, along with any statements or supporting documents.
+The Senior Safeguarding and Mental Health Lead will recategorise the log as 'Allegations Against Staff' on CPOMS so that viewers of this record are restricted and confidentiality is maintained. - Maintain confidentiality for all concerned and guard against publicity.
 Follow information-sharing protocols explained later in this document.

-You should not
+You should:-

-- Attempt to deal with the situation yourself; - Make assumptions, offer alternative explanations or diminish the seriousness of the behaviour or alleged incidents; - Keep the information to yourself or promise confidentiality; - Take any action that might undermine any future investigation or disciplinary procedure, such as interviewing the alleged victim or potential witnesses, or informing the alleged perpetrator or parents or carers.
+- NOT Attempt to deal with the situation yourself; - NOT Make assumptions, offer alternative explanations or diminish the seriousness of the behaviour or alleged incidents; - NOT Keep the information to yourself or promise confidentiality; - NOT Take any action that might undermine any future investigation or disciplinary procedure, such as interviewing the alleged victim or potential witnesses, or informing the alleged perpetrator or parents or carers.